DeanMilojevic/Patterns/README.md

 }
 ```

 Simple and to the point.
 Tho, if you ever need to use this pattern, there are quite a lot of good solutions out there that you can reference.
 Usually I end up with the [MediatR](https://github.com/jbogard/MediatR) from Jimmy Bogard.
-It is quite popular projects and handles a lot of this "intermediate" stuff for you.
+It is a quite popular project and handles a lot of this "intermediate" stuff for you.